RiL3z/RiL3z.github.io/_posts/2018-12-13-willpower.md

 The article concludes like this:
 > Focusing on failures of willpower leads to shame, both public and private, and holds back our curiosity from finding and enacting solutions that actually work.

 Shame or guilt is talked about here as if it's a bad thing preventing us from finding ways to achieve our goals.
-I've written a piece on why this is non-sense [here].
+I've written a piece on why this is non-sense [here](https://www.facebook.com/100004146905580/posts/1190974434384109/), but I'll give a brief explanation here: Shame is a feeling telling you that you've done something wrong and FORCES you to think about it.
+Once you experience shame, you can try to understand why you're feeling that way and once you figure that out, you can change your behavior so you don't experience it again.

-Now, I've been trying to figure out why Brian would want to cast doubt on the idea of willpower being a powerful force for goal achievement.
+Now, I've been trying to figure out why Brian would want to cast doubt on the idea of willpower being a powerful force in the service of goal achievement.
 I think the answer is hard to accept but ultimately simple.
 If we say willpower, the ability to resist our urges to stay in bed, to hide at home, to stop ourselves from ordering the large fries and soda, is overrated, we can feel better about our failings because then it doesn't matter how much willpower we have.
 There's all this research to suggest willpower doesn't work, right?
 So if I don't have any willpower then what does it matter?
-Even if I had it, it's not going to actually help me accomplish anything.
+Even if I had it, it's not going to actually help me accomplish anything, the thinking goes.
 What matters is our genetics, and how many temptations our environment presents to us.
 This perspective on willpower shifts the responsibility for failure off of the individual and onto other factors.
 That perspective will make us feel better about ourselves.
 But it's WEAK.
 I think the heart of Brain's issue with the idea of willpower lies here in his statement:
 > ...failures of inhibition are too often confused for a moral failing.

+Failures of inhibition ARE moral failings.
+If you fail to resist the temptation of punching your boss in the face when he's saying things that don't make sense, that's a moral failing because instead of resolving the issue through conversation you used violence.
 If we "confuse failures of inhibition for moral failing" then all of a sudden, we have to accept that we FAIL MORALLY when we FAIL TO REFUSE TO SMOKE THE CIGARETTE.
 What's the problem with that.
 If the goal is to quit smoking then not having the strength of willpower to refuse your work buddy's cigarette is indeed a moral failing because you are not living up the goal you have set for yourself.
 GOOD.
 Now how are you going to make sure the next time he asks if you want a cigarette, that you're going to say "no"?
 By casting aside the concept of willpower?
 Go right ahead and be my guest.
 I want you to leave willpower behind.
 I take great pleasure in knowing that you have the mindset that all this talk of self-discipline and willpower is "overrated" and a "myth".

 Why do I enjoy knowing that you to think this way?
 That you think willpower is an ailing concept?
 Because, if you've managed to convince yourself and others through writing this article that you should throw willpower down the drain, that means there'll be more space for ME to grow.

-People who self-asses as having more self-control actually do have more self-control.
-Agreed.
-Tests like the 'Stroop task' are accurate measures of people's ability to summon their willpower.
-Disagree.
-People with Self-control are better off in their lives.
-Agreed.
-In fact I would argue the more self-control one possesses the better off one is in all aspects of life.
-People who have good self-control aren’t necessarily good at inhibiting impulses.
-Disagree.
-It may be the case that your ability to stop being impulsive doesn’t determine how good at self control you are.
-Disagree.
-People who are good at self-control don't experience as many temptations.
-Agreed.

-People who are good at self-control structure their lives so they don't have to make decisions.
-Structuring your life in such a way requires willpower though.
-It's easier to follow through with something once it becomes a routine.
-Duh.
-How do you establish a routine though?
-Willpower.

-Kids who were best at delaying gratification weren't better at resisting temptation?
-If they came up with a strategy for changing their perception of the marshmellow then they are better at resisting temptation!
-Silly contradiction.

-Create some code that can generate various Stroop and Flanker tasks (find out what the flanker task is).

-Habits, personal preferences, and living in a less tempting environment will certainly help you have more self-control.
-But to make changes like developing a good habit will require willpower at first.

-Point out that beacons of pure willpower like David Goggins would likely fail to perform well on the Stroop task just like everyone else.
-So is the test a good measure of willpower as we understand it?
-No.

-Some people are genetically more gifted at self-control.
-Great.
-Does that mean we throw the idea of willpower out of the window?
-What about people who've made tremendous changes in their lives.
-Who were once tempted by bad things but now aren't.
-How did they accomplish their feats without using willpower?

-I think the author is making a mistake because they are treating the concepts of self-control and willpower as separate things.
-If we break down these two concepts they are really the same.
-I’ll have to do a detailed break-down.

-Failures of inhibition are moral failings.
-If you fail to resist the temptation of punching your boss in the face when he's saying things that don't make sense, that's a moral failing because instead of resolving the issue through conversation you used violence.

-If someone is struggling to maintain a diet, how is this evidence that willpower doesn't work?

-We shouldn't blame our ability to summon our own willpower if we gain weight.
-We should instead blame genetics and our "calorie-laden" environment.
-What a load of shit.

-If you have developed an addiction to cocaine, that is your fault.
-You have made yourself become chemically dependent by failing to utilize your will to suppress your impulse to party, feel good, and have fun with the help of a drug.

-Even the author himself admits the utility of willpower to save yourself from falling back into a bad habit.

 Focusing on failures of willpower leads to shame.
 Yup.
-Shame is a feeling telling you that you've done something wrong and FORCES you to think about it.
-Once you experience shame, you can try to understand why you're feeling that way and once you figure that out, you can change your behavior so you don't experience it again.

 How does shame hold back our curiosity about self-control and enacting solutions that will help us towards our goals?
 If you feel shameful about not waking up when your alarm goes off, and as a result you move your alarm across the room so you have to get up to turn it off, wasn't shame the thing that made us think to do that in the first place?